Steve Ritchie (pinball designer)

 Steven Scott Ritchie (born February 13, 1950) is an American pinball and video game designer.
-His career began in the 1970s, Ritchie holds the record for best-selling pinball designer in history.
+His career began in the 1970s.
+Ritchie holds the record for best-selling pinball designer in history.
 He has been called "The Master of Flow" due to the emphasis in his designs on ball speed, loops, and long smooth shots.
 Ritchie was also the original voice of Shao Kahn in the Mortal Kombat fighting game series, serving as the announcer of Mortal Kombat II (1993), Mortal Kombat 3 (1995), and the updates to Mortal Kombat 3.
 He is the older brother of fellow pinball designer Mark Ritchie.

-The Atari years
+Biography

+Steve Ritchie was born in San Francisco, California and moved to Pacifica when he was five.
+He first played pinball at a local bowling alley that he visited during his parents' bowling league night.
+Ritchie graduated high school early and joined the Coast Guard shortly before his eighteenth birthday.
+He trained as an electronics technician, serving in Vietnam, California, and Alaska.
+After leaving the coast guard, he worked odd jobs and played in a band.

+Early career

-After serving a stint in Vietnam and Alaska in the United States Coast Guard from 1968-1972, Ritchie joined Atari Inc. in 1974 and was employee number fifty and first worked on the assembly line as an electro-mechanical technician.
-Two years later, he was promoted to work at their fledgling pinball division, where he worked on his first game, Airborne Avenger.
-Ritchie earned the license to make a Superman pinball based on the Superman comic book, but in the final stages of production of the table, he received an offer from Williams Electronics, a major pinball company, that Ritchie could not refuse.
+Ritchie joined Atari Inc. in 1974 and was employee number fifty and first worked on the assembly line as an electro-mechanical technician.
+Two years later, he was promoted to work at their fledgling pinball division, where he worked on his first game, Airborne Avenger, with Eugene Jarvis.
+Ritchie developed a pinball machine that eventually became the Superman pinball based on the Superman comic book; however, in the final stages of production of the table, Richie left to join Williams Electronics, a major pinball company.